top of page

 Animal Ambassadors

-The Reptile Academy is home to around 130 animals across two sites, including species of snake, lizard, monitor, amphibian, chelonian and invertebrate.
+The Reptile Academy is home to around 100 animals at our Dorset site, including several species of snake, lizard, monitor, amphibian, chelonian and invertebrate.
 Each of our animals have a unique story and form an integral part of our reptile and amphibian education programmes.
 Find out more about just some of our animal ambassadors below.

 Monte